-The sad truth is that before Social Security income became available, one in two seniors were impoverished.
+The sad truth is that before Social Security income became available, 1 in 2 seniors were impoverished.
 Without investments, a pension or support from others, many had nowhere to turn and simply lived their remaining life as best they could.
 With little-to-no income and a shorter life expectancy in the early 20th century, many poverty-stricken seniors simply couldn’t survive.

 The American family unit was much larger — and typically stronger — 100 years ago than today.
 Without a job, a pension, savings or children to rely on, some Americans had to lean on their extended family to get by in the era before Social Security.
 Aunt, uncles, cousins and beyond were often tapped to provide assistance for elderly family members with no other means of support.

 As you now know, families were larger in the past than today.
 This is in part due to due conditions prior to the Industrial Revolution, when the American economy was primarily agrarian in nature.
 One of the ancillary benefits of having a large family was that when the parents got older, they had children to help take care of them and the family business.
 For many American families before Social Security, this was the best way to ensure survival in old age.
 With limited access to birth control, however, large families might not have been entirely by choice.

 With no other options, many older Americans simply had to continue working before Social Security.
 This wasn’t an option for all Americans, however, because older workers weren’t necessarily in demand, especially for the highest-paying jobs.
 As the Depression approached, the job picture became even bleaker.